forestryio/forestry.io/hugo/content/blog/master-image-delivery-with-cloudinary.md

 ## Programmatic Image Transformations With Cloudinary

 Cloudinary has a rich image transformation API, and offers SDKs for a variety of languages and frameworks.
-There is also a language-agnostic API that we will be using for our examples here: by adding special paths into our image URL, we can define how we want our images to be transformed.
+You can also create image transformations without an SDK just by adding special paths into the image URL.

-To demonstrate how to do this, I’ve taken the demo site we created for our [Snipcart tutorial](https://forestry.io/blog/snipcart-brings-ecommerce-static-site/#/) and moved the product images to Cloudinary using Forestry’s new [media library integration for Cloudinary](https://forestry.io/blog/cloudinary-integration/).
+To demonstrate how to do this, I’ve taken the [demo site](https://github.com/dwalkr/snipcart-hugo-demo) we created for our [Snipcart tutorial](https://forestry.io/blog/snipcart-brings-ecommerce-static-site/#/) and moved the product images to Cloudinary using Forestry’s new [media library integration for Cloudinary](https://forestry.io/blog/cloudinary-integration/).

 ### Building Cloudinary URLs

-When Forestry saves a Cloudinary URL to front matter, it only saves the the file path relative to your cloud root.
-This is a deliberate decision to make it easy to insert image transformations in the URL path.
+When Forestry saves a Cloudinary image to front matter, it only saves a part of the file URL, relative to your base Cloudinary URL.
+This is a deliberate decision to make it easy to insert image transformations in the URL path, in between your base URL and the file path.

 For our demo site, I’ve added the base cloudinary URL to our [site params](https://github.com/dwalkr/snipcart-hugo-demo/blob/b45da7ebbe28d4bf95d889a817de150be40be80c/site/config.toml#L44) as `cloudinary_base_url`.
 We can then reference this in our templates and glue it together with the front matter path to get the full URL to the image.
 A simple example would look like this: